NFL roundup: Ravens sink 49ers on last-play FG

 Titans 31, Colts 17 Tye Smith returned a blocked field goal 63 yards to snap a fourth-quarter tie, and Ryan Tannehill added his second touchdown pass two minutes later, as visiting Tennessee rallied for a win over Indianapolis.

-The Titans (7-5) won for the fifth time in six games, avenging a September home loss to the Colts (6-6), and moved within a half-game of Houston for first place in the AFC South.
-The Texans host New England on Sunday night.
+The Titans (7-5) won for the fifth time in six games, avenging a September home loss to the Colts (6-6), and stayed within a game of Houston for first place in the AFC South.
 With the game tied at 17, Adam Vinatieri tried a 46-yard field goal to put Indianapolis ahead.
 But Dane Cruickshank surged through the right side to snuff the kick, and Smith sprinted untouched to the end zone with 5:02 left.
 It was the second field-goal attempt blocked by Tennessee in the game.

 Rams 34, Cardinals 7 Jared Goff threw for 424 yards and connected on his first touchdown pass in over a month, as visiting Los Angeles boosted its shrinking playoff hopes by rolling to a victory over Arizona.